-I want to introduce you to the competence charisma four quadrant model for IT career success.
+I want to introduce you to the competence charisma model for IT career success.
 This is a model that I created to help understand the two broad skill families that are required for success in IT careers, and if you’ll take a look at this model, you’ll notice that in the lower left quadrant we have people who are neither competent nor charismatic.
 Let’s define competence and charismatic for the purpose of this demonstration.
 Competence is your ability to do the technical aspects of your job, whatever it is.
 If you’re a server administrator, it’s your ability to understand Linux, or Windows, or Unix, or whatever the server operating system is, and to set up the various services that are required.
 Charisma is your ability to understand, got along with, and influence people.

 No Competence and No Charisma

 In the lower left quadrant are people who have no competence and no charisma.
 They’ve given up on themselves.
 They’ve given up on society, they tend to blame everybody else for their problems.
 They have an external locus of control.
 They’re not willing to accept responsibility for themselves.
 They’re what we would probably call losers, and you don’t want to be in that lower left quadrant.